BiteMe a Cooking Newsletter for Foodies Everywhere!

 Make and Take

-SATURDAY, DEC 18
+THURSDAY, DEC 18

 Edible Holiday Gifts Workshop

-MANY NOVEMBER AND DECEMBER CLASSES ON SALE!!
+MANY DECEMBER CLASSES ON SALE!!

-Saturdays our Original
+Original

-Basics of Gourmet Cooking
+Basics of Gourmet Cooking Course

 continues! please see our schedule for more info.